-The person in charge of the application of the policy within our firm is Louise Mathieu, Vice President – Insurers Relations and Compliance (“the person in charge”).
+The person in charge of the application of the policy within our firm is Louise Mathieu, Vice President – Business Practices and Compliance (“the person in charge”).

 As the person in charge of the application of the policy, this person shall also act as the representative with respect to the AMF.
 She shall train the personnel and, in particular, provide the personnel with the necessary information for compliance with this policy.

 As well, the person in charge shall have the following duties: